caderek/benny/README.md

 })
 ```

-If we add these cases tu a suite and execute it, we will get results that would look similar to this:
+If we add these cases to a suite and execute it, we will get results that would look similar to this:

 ```
 Running "Async madness" suite...